c0ffeeartc/tmsu-tagd/README.md

   - ncurses

 #### Known Issues
-  - currently only arguments with `[A-Za-z_0-9]` character set are handled correctly, do not use special characters or whitespace for best practice
+  - currently only arguments within `[A-Za-z_0-9]` character set are handled correctly, for best experience do not use special characters or whitespace